developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-acceleration.md

 * **External Reflections**: reference precomputed tables in external data sources instead of materializing Reflections within Dremio, eliminating refresh overhead and storage costs.
 You can use an external Reflection by defining a view in Dremio that matches the precomputed table and map the view to the external data source.
 The data in the precomputed table is not refreshed by Dremio.
 When querying the view, Dremio’s query planner leverages the external Reflection to generate optimal execution plans, improving query performance without additional storage consumption in Dremio.
 * **Starflake Reflections**: optimize multi-table joins by leveraging precomputed relationships between fact and dimension tables.
 When joins do not duplicate rows, Dremio can accelerate queries using Reflections even if they include only a subset of the joins in Reflections, reducing the need for multiple Reflections on different combinations of tables.

-### Reflections Features and Data Format Compatibility Matrix[​](#reflections-features-and-data-format-compatibility-matrix "Direct link to Reflections Features and Data Format Compatibility Matrix")
+### Reflections Features and Data Format Compatibility Matrix

 The following table outlines the availability of key Reflections features across supported data formats, including version-specific enhancements such as Autonomous Reflections, Live Reflections, and Intelligent Incremental Refresh.